 - Overfill float is not working: Locate the overfill float in the front right corner of the tub and make sure that it is not being restricted.
 The float should move freely up and down.

 It is important to note that in many newer dishwasher models, a small amount of water will remain in the bottom of the dishwasher pan after it has drained.
 The reason for this is to make sure that the pump seal does not dry out.
-But if your dishwasher has a significant amount of water in the pan you may need to look for these causes.
+But if your dishwasher has a significant amount of water in the pan, you may need to look for these causes.

-- Siphoning from sink: Since the dishwasher drain is tied into the kitchen sink drain, your unit could be siphoning water from the sink.
+- Siphoning from the sink: Since the dishwasher drain is tied into the kitchen sink drain, your unit could be siphoning water from the sink.
 Check to make sure that the dishwasher drain hose is hooked up high under the counter, or passes through an air gap device mounted to the countertop or the sink.

 - Kitchen drain malfunctioning: Often, when a dishwasher is not draining, it is because there is a drainage problem in the kitchen.
-Refer to the guide on troubleshooting a dishwasher that is not draining.